pranavranjan13/fantasy-fpl-predictor/README.md

 4. **Choose Model**: Default is Claude-3-Haiku, configurable in settings

 **Benefits of EuriAI Integration:**
-- Access to Claude, GPT-4, and other premium models
+- Access to Gemini, GPT-4, and other premium models
 - Enhanced embeddings for better semantic search
 - Usage tracking and metadata
 - Multi-model fallback support